Fears new north-east town parking charges may harm businesses - Evening Express

 Aberdeenshire Council’s head of transportation, Ewan Wallace, said: “Every option for continuing to provide free periods has been looked at.

-“The council is between a rock and a hard place but it simply is not sustainable to continue providing them, or to rely on those who pay for longer periods to splash out even more to cover the cost of the free periods.”
+“The council is between a rock and a hard place but it simply is not sustainable to continue providing them, or to rely on those who pay for longer periods to pay even more to cover the cost of the free periods.”